 Twist wire into a spiral shape, ensuring it is closed at the end, fill with bright sweet fruit and hang from a tree.
 You can also play around and create other shapes too – just make sure it will be able to hold in the butterfly food!

 Although butterflies get most of their nutrition from nectar, they also require salt and other important minerals which they tend to get from mud puddles – a behavior known as puddling!
 When mud puddles are scare – such as at the height of summer – male butterflies will be especially grateful for this salt lick, made from sand from the seashore, water, and butterfly perches formed from driftwood, a few shells and sea glass shards.

 Best Butterfly Feeders On Amazon

 DIY not your thing?
-Then consider buying one of the beautiful butterfly feeders instead.
+Then consider buying one of these three hand picked butterfly feeders on Amazon.